alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 The last operation that `deref` performs is calling `deref_helper` on `ptr2`.
 Our analysis would thus have to analyze `deref_helper` at that point, and determine any safety conditions created by calling it.
-That analysis would tell conclude that the first argument to `deref_helper` must be deref-able, a condition that would be brought back into `deref`'s analysis:
+That analysis would conclude that the first argument to `deref_helper` must be deref-able, a condition that would be brought back into `deref`'s analysis:

 ```rust
 pub fn deref(ptr: *const i32) -> i32 {